How to Use ffmpeg loudnorm: LUFS Normalization and 2-Pass Settings Explained

 What This Article Covers

-• What LUFS is
+• What LUFS means

 • Why re-encoding is required after normalization